SpeedyWeather/SpeedyWeather.jl/docs/src/orography.md

-note however, that this approximates the distance on the sphere with Cartesian coordinates which is here not too bad as we are not too far north (where longitude distance become considerably shorter) and also as we are far away from the prime meridian.
-If ``\lambda_0 = 0`` in the example above then calculating ``\lambda - \lambda_0`` for ``\lambda = 359˚E`` is really far even though ``\lambda`` is actually relatively close to the prime meridian.
-To avoid this problem, we define a function called `spherical_distance` (inputs in degrees, output in meters) to actually calculate the [great-circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) or spherical distance.
+note however, that this approximates the distance on the sphere with Cartesian coordinates which is here not too bad as we are not too far north (where longitudinal distances would become considerably shorter) and also as we are far away from the prime meridian.
+If ``\lambda_0 = 0`` in the example above then calculating ``\lambda - \lambda_0`` for ``\lambda = 359˚E`` yields a really far distance even though ``\lambda`` is actually relatively close to the prime meridian.
+To avoid this problem, SpeedyWeather (actually RingGrids) defines a function called `spherical_distance` (inputs in degrees, output in meters) to actually calculate the [great-circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) or spherical distance.
 Compare